8 officer-involved shootings reported in Colorado in a week

 Since Jan.
 9, law enforcement in the city of Pueblo, Westminster, Colorado Springs, Fort Collins, Pueblo County, Frisco, Aurora, Englewood, Fort Lupton and Greeley have opened fire on suspects.

-While no officers have been killed in Colorado so far 2019, at least one has been injured in these incidents.
+No officers have been killed in Colorado so far 2019, at least one was injured in these incidents.

-Three suspects have been killed and at least five have been injured.
+Three suspects have been killed and at least six have been injured.

-Below is a list of the officer-involved shootings reported in Colorado over the last week.
+Below is a list of the officer-involved shootings reported in Colorado over the last eight days:

 Greeley